-For that last few days I have been contributing to a thread on the eLearning Guild’s network group on LinkedIn.
+For the last few days I have been contributing to a thread on the eLearning Guild’s network group on LinkedIn.
 The topic that has been hotly debated, trashed, twisted, modified, and/or exalted is none other than ADDIE.
 I was okay participating in that lively dialogue until I stumbled upon another post by an ISD asking a question about a “loan processing training issue”.
 The issue it seems, is a large number of loan requestors are bailing out of the transaction before the loan process is complete.
 Company leadership wants loan processing training – NOW, and the ISD was asking, “What would you do?”

 Ultimately, what is needed in this situation is an effort to drill down into the loan processing workflow and find out where it breaks down.
 The formal effort is a performance consulting methodology called a front-end assessment (FEA).
 In this instance, the target process already exists, so the FEA is a Diagnostic-FEA.
-Had it been a new process, as yet untried and tested, the approach would be a New Performance –FEA…which would ultimately be followed up with a Diagnostic-FEA to determine what fine-tuning needs reveal what we missed in our new performance assumptions.
+Had it been a new process, as yet untried and tested, the approach would be a New Performance-FEA…which would ultimately be followed up with a Diagnostic-FEA to determine what fine-tuning needs reveal what we missed in our new performance assumptions.

 The FEA differs from the “A” in ADDIE in a significant way because the FEA focus is on performance gaps and the source(s) [root cause(s)] for the gaps identified.
 The “A” in ADDIE could do this if the focus of the typical “Training Needs Analysis” was big enough in scope to encompass the issues present in the WORK CONTEXT, but it rarely does.
 (See Figure #1)